dianeespel/Cartovege/README.md

 - RMarkdown tutorials

 This pipeline is open source but protected by a MIT Licence.

 Please cite this pipeline using the following DOI: https://doi.org/10.5281/zenodo.15827741

+Contact:  dianeespel

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------